metricly/metricly-docs/content/integrations/netuitive-statsd/_index.md

 tags: ["#netuitive", "#integrations", "#netuitive statsd", "#statsd", "#custom metrics" ]
 author: Lawrence Lane
 ---
 The Netuitive StatsD integration interprets, aggregates, and forwards custom metrics generated from your application.
-Using the values instrumented from your application’s key actions and data (method calls, database queries, etc.), Metricly aggregates the values, associates them with corresponding metrics, and analyzes them in our analytics cycles.
+Using the values instrumented from your application’s key actions and data (method calls, database queries, etc.), CloudWisdom aggregates the values, associates them with corresponding metrics, and analyzes them in our analytics cycles.

 The Netuitive StatsD server comes pre-installed as part of the Linux Agent.
 We recommend setting up a Netuitive StatsD integration if you do not have a StatsD server already.